Walker, Mono County, California

 The town was likely named for pioneer Joseph R. Walker, who started his ascent of the Sierra Nevada range (as part of a longer expedition which ended in Monterey) in nearby Bridgeport.
 The Walker area was devastated by the 2020 Mountain View Fire, which resulted in evacuations.
 The population was 704 at the 2020 census.

 Geography

 Walker is one of the three northernmost communities in Mono County.
 It is bordered to the north by Coleville, which in turn is bordered to the north by Topaz.
 According to the Mono County government, Antelope Valley, including Walker, is expected to see significant population growth.

 U.S. Route 395 passes through Walker, leading north 50 mi to Carson City, Nevada, and southeast 30 mi to Bridgeport, the Mono county seat.

 According to the United States Census Bureau, the CDP covers an area of 12.2 sqmi, all of it land.
 Walker is situated at the south end of the Antelope Valley, drained to the north by the West Walker River.

+Climate

 Fire protection district

 Walker is served by the Antelope Valley Fire Protection District, founded in 1947 and covering 33 sqmi of the Antelope Valley.
 The District's main fire station is located in Walker.